MKme/ResQ/README.md

 # RESQ Open Source Wifi based Search and Rescue Devices
-Moving super secret source to Git for sharing on Hackaday- time to give ths project away
+Moving super secret source to Git for sharing on Hackaday- time to give ths project away  Show it some love with a like on Hacaday IO here: https://hackaday.io/project/172090-resq-search-and-rescue-tools

 This open source project uses AP beacon packet sniffing from any commercially available aircraft/drone or manned aircraft OR by a handheld YAGI antenna unit to locate people on the ground such as lost hikers,